 Once you start blogging, don’t stop.
 I’m serious.
 Don’t.
 Even if you can only blog once a week…do it.
 Consistently not blogging will throw your readers off and you will inevitably lose some.
 At the same time, don’t think you HAVE to blog daily.
 If twice a week is more feasible, do that.
 I finally have Clumps running like a well oiled machine but it’s not because I’m up until 2am blogging.
 I’ve created a schedule that fits my lifestyle.
 Think of one that works for you and put it to use.

 Every blogger wants a billion readers and trillions of comments.
 Numbers look good and they make us feel good.
 But if you develop great content, people will keep coming around.
 Do numbers matter?
 They can.
 Baby bloggers should really focus on creating content that makes people want to read their blogs before stressing over numbers.
 And dude – once you START stressing about numbers, you’ll never stop.
 For now – enjoy nursing that baby before s/he starts talking.

 10. Don’t compare yourself to other bloggers.

 + Honorable Mention: Worry about making money later.
 Seriously.
 I get so many questions asking me how to get free beauty products or how to get invited to events.
 Starting out, I NEVER emailed any brands asking for free products.
 They found me.
 If your number one goal for starting a blog is to make money, then honey, this is the wrong field for you.
 Sure, I make some revenue through sponsorship/ambassador opportunities and ads but guess what?
-I still have to work a 9-5 to make ends meet.
+I still have to work other jobs outside of Clumps of Mascara to make ends meet.
 Repeat after me: Content first.
 Money later.